Banker Learns First-Hand Bell Culture Is More Than Nice Idea

-“That doesn’t happen everywhere,” Jeff says.
+“That doesn’t happen everywhere,” Jeff explains.
 “That was a telltale sign for me, culture-wise, when not just my boss, but the head of the company told me to go take care of my family.
 And from my co-workers, we were showered with meals, gift cards and well-wishes.”

 “That’s the easiest part of my job,” Jeff notes.
-“It’s a great story.
-It’s a fun story; it’s a fun culture to talk about, whether it’s the Pay It Forward program, the employee stock ownership plan, I could go on and on about the great things Bell Bank has done.”
+“Bell has a great story and a fun culture to talk about.
+Whether I’m discussing the Pay It Forward program or employee stock ownership plan, I could go on and on about the great things Bell Bank has done.”

 “Just doing business deals isn’t our sole purpose,” Jeff remarks.
 “It’s about building relationships and friendships.
 Our job in correspondent is to help community banks when they need help, but it’s also about building friendships out of those business relationships.”

 Having worked in banking his entire adult life, 12 years as president of Bell’s Alexandria, Minn., location, Jeff understands what banks might need in a correspondent relationship.